Lemon2ee/IME/USEME.md

 ## Getting started

-Currently, we do not have support for GUI, so all operations have to be done in either interactive mode or file mode.

 ## Supported commands:

 - load /path/to/image image_name // read local image file and store it as the name provided.